blocklessnetwork/docs/cli/index.md

 $ bls components uninstall localenv
 ```

-Use the `update` command command to update all installed components to the latest available version.
+Use the `update` command to update all installed components to the latest available version.

 ```bash
 $ bls components update
 ```

-Alternatively, you can use `update {component_id}` command to update specific component to the latest available version.
+Alternatively, you can use the `update {component_id}` command to update a specific component to the latest available version.

 ```bash
 $ bls components update localenv